Below are some of the most common questions from our travelers.

 The currency in Madagascar is the Malagasy Ariary.
 Please review the current exchange rate for the Malagasy Ariary.
 Prior to 2006, the Malagasy Franc was the unit of currency and today is still legal tender.

-in major cities.
+ATMs are located in major cities.
 You can withdraw money using Visa or Visa Electron card.
 Mastercard can be used with ATM's of the BNI bank.

-Tipping: It is not a common practice.
+Tipping is not a common practice.
 Round up your bill or add up to 10% for exceptional service.

 Vanilla and other spices are some of the most common items to purchase in Madagascar.
 They are much cheaper here than they would be anywhere esle.